Tisha7353/You-Dont-Know-JS/scope-closures/ch3.md

 askQuestion.name;   // askQuestion
 ```
+<mark> Arrow functions dont have names they are anonymous that's why they are not hoisted</mark>
 Arrow functions achieve their syntactic brevity at the expense of having to mentally juggle a bunch of variations for different forms/conditions.
 Just a few, for example:

 ```js